Eva Longoria Is Passionate About Politics, But Draws The Line At Ever Running For Office

 — Bob Mackie (@BobMackie) January 5, 2017

 Being very open about her political beliefs, Eva Longoria was vocal in her support for Hillary Clinton, Trump’s political opponent, and appreciated the diversity in her election campaign.
-Even though Donald Trump has now become President-elect, the Huffington Post reported that Longoria has much admiration for Hillary Clinton’s kind nature.
+Even though Donald Trump has now become president-elect, the Huffington Post reported that Longoria has much admiration for Hillary Clinton’s kind nature.

 “I know her on a personal level, and she is one of the most likable, amazing, engaged, compassionate human beings.”